sketchbook V - ruwen hennip - 'de dood'

 extended description

-I. [v68-178a] circles and text in rub-off letters ('die forderung der möglichkeit der einfachen zeichen ist die forderung der bestimmtheit des sinnes' [source: L. Wittgenstein, Tractatus logico-philosophicus 3.23.); the letters are translated to circles; black ink, rub-off letters with graphite pencil on paper
+I. [v68-178a] circles and text ('die forderung der möglichkeit der einfachen zeichen ist die forderung der bestimmtheit des sinnes' [source: L. Wittgenstein, Tractatus logico-philosophicus 3.23.); the letters are translated to circles; black ink, rub-off letters with graphite pencil on paper

 II. [v68-178b] circles; black ink with graphite pencil on paper